oauthstuff/draft-oauth-par/main.md

   }
 ```

-The client uses the request URI value to create the subsequent authorization request by directing the user-agent to make an HTTP request to the authorization server's authorization endpoint like the following (extra line breaks and indentation for display purposes only):
+The client uses the request URI value to create the subsequent authorization request by directing the user agent to make an HTTP request to the authorization server's authorization endpoint like the following (extra line breaks and indentation for display purposes only):

 ```
   GET /authorize?client_id=s6BhdRkqt3